-- Room and tax for lodging for authorized members may be paid by CPRS. - All incidentals are the individual's responsibility.
-The hotel will require the member to leave a credit card upon check in. - To ensure the most economical lodging rates, reservations are to be made a minimum of 21 days in advance of travel. - Members may request CPRS purchase their lodging if the request is made a minimum of 21 days in advance of travel. - The Society will pay for overnight accommodations for members if that member drives more than 50 miles from the site of the meeting to/from their residence or work address.
+- Room and tax for lodging for authorized individuals may be paid by CPRS. - All incidentals are the individual's responsibility.
+The hotel will require a personal credit card upon check in. - The Society will pay for overnight accommodations for Board members and volunteers if that individual drives more than 50 miles from the site of the meeting to/from their residence or work address.